*This article was updated in February 2023*

 You’re probably planning to use a bassinet at home with your baby during the first few months of her life.
 The bassinet is a mini crib that many parents use to provide a safe and cozy sleep environment for their newborns.
 To keep pace with our busy lives, many stroller brands—like Evenflo, Uppababy, Graco, and Nuna—now offer bassinet attachments to provide safe sleep on the go.
 This bassinet stroller attachment offers parents of newborns peace of mind as they go for a stroll in the park, relax at a cafe or visit grandparents while their new baby has a place to rest and nap.

-Do you need a bassinet stroller—or even just an attachment?
-It’s a question expecting parents often ask.
+Do I need a bassinet?
+Do I need a bassinet stroller, or a bassinet attachment?
+These are questions expecting parents often ask.
 When you’re determining if a stroller bassinet is right for you and your family, it’s helpful to understand the safety, comfort, and development features that bassinets provide.

 Bassinets allow your baby to lie flat with room to move instead of being propped up on an incline, as is typical when they are in a car seat.
 Experts have long recommended that laying a newborn on a flat, firm surface is the best ergonomic position for the baby to sleep in.
 It’s crucial for your baby’s growth and brain development that they can move and stretch their growing arms and legs.

 Even more importantly, in a lie-flat position, babies can get all the oxygen they need, and their head, spine and hips will be in the best position for a healthy development.

 Researchers at the Bristol University found that putting a baby in a 40-degree inclined position (typical of a car seat) “leads to significantly increased heart and respiratory rates, and decreased oxygen saturation”.
 In a lie-flat position, no similar negative effects were noticeable.